secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 ## Lead and Contact Statuses

 The Lead & Contact objects in Salesforce have unified statuses with the following definitions.
-If you have questions about current status, please ask in #lead-questions channel on Slack.
+Lead .
+Also reference [Re-MQL workflows](/handbook/marketing/marketing-operations/marketo/#re-mql) for how to move from status to status.

 | Status | Definition |
 | ------ | ---------- |